WDI-SEA/express-daily-planet/readme.md

     * find how to access the query string from the request (Hint: the query isn't in `req.params`)
     * displays list of articles filtered by search term
     * ensure the route still works without a query string (displays all articles)
-* There's no magic back-end solution to filtering!
-Use what you know about setting up routes, figure out how to access the query string and use regular JavaScript logic and array manipulation to build up an array of results.